309 PUNK PROJECT

 In 2016, the non-profit, 309 Punk Project was a collective founded to raise awareness about its history through curatorial practice and programming efforts and to raise funds towards the purchase and renovation of the house.

 The house was officially procured in 2019 and was to open its doors as a Punk Archive and an Artist in Residence Program in August 2020, yet due to COVID-19 we postponed opening until October 2021.
-Since January 2022, we have welcomed several Artists-in-Residence and held numerous events as we continue to grow.
+Since January 2022, we have welcomed dozens of Artists-in-Residence and held numerous events as we continue to grow.

 ORGANIZATION DESCRIPTION: